stephentino/estimate_akm/README.md

 - Finally, a variance decomposition is conducted.
 This variance decomposition shows the fraction of the variance in log earnings that is attributable to person effects, firm effects, and the covariance between the two.

 #### estimate_akm/public_use/code/3_estimate_two_step_akm.R
 - This code is similar to *2_estimate_akm.R*.
 However, the estimation of the model is done in "two steps".
 In the first step, log earnings are regressed on time-varying individual characteristics and year effects.
 In the second step, the two-way fixed effects model is estimated using the residualized earnings.
 This "two-step" procedure produces nearly identical results to the one-step procedure, an the computational run time is significantly reduced.
 When working with real matched employer-employee datasets that require a lot of memory, the two-step procedure is preferred.

+#### estimate_akm/public_use/code/utils

+- This folder contains R scripts with important functions that are used by the main scripts described above.

 ### Original code (used with restricted access data)